pusher-community/real-time-laravel/introduction/README.md

 <div class="alert alert-warning">I'm a warning notice</div>

+## A 2 Hour Workshop!?!

+Yep, we only have two hours.
+Here's how we plan to achieve this:

+1. Introduction - 10 minutes
+2. Getting Started - 20 minutes
+3. Notifications - 20 minutes
+4. Activity Streams - 30 minutes
+5. Chat - 30 minutes

+That's 1 hour and 10 minutes, leaving a whole 10 minutes to spare.

+*Fingers crossed!*

 ## Where next?

 Since the two main technologies in this workshop are Laravel and Pusher, and it's assumed you've a good understanding of Laravel, it's time to [find out about Pusher](./what-is-pusher.md).